 - Machine operator accident: A factory worker was working on a machine that caused the loss of a hand or limb.
 An investigation revealed that an outside company (a third party) serviced the machine, improperly maintained it and removed a safety guard, which is a violation of safety guidelines.
 The employee would get workers’ compensation plus have a case against the outside service company.

 - Temporary worker accident: A worker at a temp agency was placed at a third-party place of employment.
 A negligent forklift operator at this employment location caused the temp worker serious injuries.
 The temp worker was covered by the temp agency’s workers’ compensation policy and, in addition, could make a claim against the third-party company, which is the company that owns the forklift and hired the negligent forklift operator.

 In a workers’ compensation claim, the employee can collect benefits whether the worker, a co-worker, the employer or a subcontractor was at fault or not at fault.
 In third-party liability cases, negligence must be proven.
 Under third-party liability, the injured person could be entitled to compensation for pain and suffering, financial losses and damages, degradation in the quality of life, loss of marital relations and deprivation of family relationships.

-*Many attorneys don't identify the existence of a third-party claim and never bring it.
-At Ellis Law Offices we don't leave a rock unturned.
-If you have a viable third-party claim, we'll find it and pursue it along with your workers' compensation claim.
+Many attorneys don’t identify the existence of a third-party claim and never bring it.
+At Ellis Law Offices, we leave no stone unturned.
+If you have a viable third-party claim, we’ll find it and pursue it along with your workers’ compensation claim.

-The damages recovered by Ellis Law Offices in third-party negligence claims are usually significantly larger than the workers' compensation claim for the same injury.
-This is due to the narrow scope workers' compensation law looks at in what it determines to be considered "damages".
-If you feel your work accident was caused by a third-party's negligence, contact our attorneys for a free consultation.
+The damages recovered by Ellis Law Offices in third-party negligence claims are usually significantly larger than the workers’ compensation claim for the same injury.
+This is due to the narrow scope that workers’ compensation law looks at in what it determines to be considered damages.
+If you think your work accident was caused by a third-party’s negligence, contact our attorneys for a free consultation.